Warren County is home to dozens of clean, cold lakes, ponds, rivers and streams that bring in anglers by the thousands each year.

 While trout and salmon are prime quarry in the winter, ice fishing season is also when those who love to eat fish can load up on yellow perch, one of the tastier fish we find in the Adirondacks.

 Here are some of my favorite publicly accessible Warren County ice fishing waters:

 Brant Lake – A state boat launch on the lake’s west end in the town of Horicon allows plenty of anglers to hop on, and Brant Lake rewards them with some big brown trout and rainbow trout.
-It’s also an underrated yellow perch fishery.
+It’s also a solid yellow perch fishery.

 Schroon Lake – The south end of this big lake sits in Warren County, where there is also a big state boat launch for access.
 Landlocked Atlantic salmon, lake trout, northern pike and perch are most sought after on Schroon.

 Lake Luzerne – This small lake in western Warren County has a sneaky good rainbow trout and pike fishery, as well as bass and plenty of perch.
 Public access can be found at the town boat launch off Route 9N.

 Garnet Lake, Thurman – State land on the western side of the lake allows public access, and this small but scenic lake produces some nice perch and pickerel.

 For more information on ice fishing, check out this New York State Department of Environmental Conservation link, which also includes a list of Warren County ice fishing waters.
 Please note that not all waters are open for ice fishing, and the DEC has its rules listed here at this link.